Adapting Machine Learning Diagnostic Models to New Populations Using a Small Amount of Data: Results from Clinical Neuroscience: Discussion

 \paragraph{Carefully-designed machine learning models with effective domain adaptation techniques are necessary to ensure accurate predictions on different groups in heterogeneous populations.} The one-fits-all paradigm, namely learning salient features from data, which is so central to machine learning, may not work well for problems with heterogeneous data, such as some encountered in clinical neuroscience ~\autocite{davatzikos2019machine, greene2022brain, kopal2023end}{}.
 In order to develop effective tools that can provide safe, robust and unbiased decisions, we need to address the heterogeneity at its different levels of granularity.
 For example, a large body of existing work builds representations that are invariant to features of the subjects in different groups in the population using domain generalization techniques~\autocite{tzeng2014deep,long2015learning,sun2016return,ganin2016domain,tzeng2017adversarial,liu2018detach,meng2020learning,dinsdale2020unlearning}{}.
 If the variability in data is not just nuisance variability, but is instead correlated with the outcome, building such invariance comes at the cost of predictive ability.
 For example, it has been shown using an information-theoretic argument that the performance of such a model is limited with the least predictive feature in the data~\autocite{moyer2021harmonization}{}.
 Building models that do not explicitly address this heterogeneity can lead to deterioration in performance when these models are used to make predictions, especially on groups that are under-represented in the population~\autocite{howard2021impact, ricci2022addressing, greene2022brain}{}.
 This debate has also led to concerns over the hype of precision medicine~\autocite{wilkinson2020time, finlayson2021clinician, roberts2021common}{}.

-Here, we provide a positive data point for the above debate.
+We provide a positive data point in the debate.
 We show that appropriately constructed machine learning models can predict both robustly and accurately on many different target populations.
 We also show theoretically that one model cannot predict accurately on all groups of a heterogeneous population.
-Thus, we develop a natural technique to mitigate the deterioration of accuracy: it is based on the employment of an $\a$-weighted ERM objective using both the source and target data.
-Depending upon the value of $\a$, the source data can \emph{optimally} inform the representation that is eventually used to make predictions on the target data in different ways.
-The $\a$-weighted ERM objective is simple to implement, e.g., in this paper we have implemented it effectively for over 850 configurations of different source-target group pairs, amounts of target data and machine learning models.
-Numerically, the AUCs and MAEs demonstrated in this paper are equal or better than those reported in the literature on similar datasets.
-But the trends are consistent with those in several recent studies in healthcare~\autocite{gao2020deep, qiu2020meta, kiyasseh2021clinical, perkonigg2021dynamic, wang2022embracing, he2022meta}{}.
+This suggests a natural approach to mitigating the deterioration of accuracy: it is based on an $\a$-weighted ERM objective using both the source and target data.
+Depending upon the value of $\a$ which is chosen using nested cross-validation, the source data can \emph{optimally} inform the representation that is eventually used to make predictions on the target data in different ways.
+Theoretically, we argued that the weighted ERM approach is at least as good as any other domain adaptation technique.
+The AUCs and MAEs demonstrated in this paper are at least as good, often much better, than those reported in the literature on these data.
+In contrast to existing techniques, the $\a$-weighted ERM objective is also extremely easy to implement, e.g., in this paper we have implemented it effectively for over 850 configurations of different source-target group pairs, amounts of target data and machine learning models with the exact same code.
+It may seem surprising that weighted ERM outperforms all existing domain adaptation methods.
+But there is a lot of corroborative evidence in different parts of the computer vision~\autocite{gulrajani2020search, galstyan2022failure,dhillon2019a} and medical imaging literature~\autocite{zhang2021empirical, korevaar2023failure, guo2022evaluation, pfisterer2022evaluating}{}.